gheenie/intro-word-play/README.md

 9. Create a directory called **dictionary**.
 Change directory into **dictionary** and create 26 text files of the form `letter_a.txt`, `letter_b.txt`, ... `letter_z.txt`, one for every letter of the English alphabet.
 HINT: There is a quick way of doing this sort of thing.
 Look into expansions.

-10. For each word in the word list channel the words starting with a given letter into each of the 26 word files you've just created.
-I.e. all the words starting with a into `letter_a.txt` etc.
+10. For each word in the word list channel the words starting with a given letter into each of the 26 word files you've just created. i.e. all the words starting with a into `letter_a.txt` etc.